Multi-path distributed over the campus, 100% green power.

 - Workday safety inspection

-Several extinguishing areas and gas extinguishing systems, an overlapping area-wide fire alarm network, as well as highly sensitive early detection devices (VESDA), which are designed in accordance with DIN EN 50600 and VdS, protect the various data center areas and, if necessary, clear an extinguishing process and alert the fire brigade.
+Several extinguishing areas and gas extinguishing systems, an overlapping area-wide fire alarm network, as well as highly sensitive early detection devices (VESDA), which are designed in accordance with DIN EN 50600 and VdS, protect the various data center areas and, if necessary, initiate an extinguishing process and alert the fire brigade.

 The colocation areas and server rooms are distributed over more than 10 fire protection areas and supplied with separate extinguishing systems.